 I knew that I wanted it to look like an old gallery wall that had been added on to over the years.
 So, that meant that the pictures did not need to be spaced or lined up to perfection.
 We used a level to make sure the pictures went on straight but beyond that, we did most of it by what we thought looked good.
 If you are planning to do this, you may want to be more strategic and really plan it out.

 What used to be a long, dark hallway has turned into one of my favorite spaces in our home.
 As I walk those twenty feet multiple times throughout my day, I can’t help but feel that those who have gone before me are cheering me on.
 I glance at pictures of my mom as a young mother and smile knowing that if she did it, I can too.
 I love to see pictures of Jeff’s family.
 One picture in particular of his grandpa as a young man looks just like him!
 Our kids naturally want to know about all of these people so talks about our families’ history happen all the time.

 This summer we hosted Jeff’s family for a reunion and had the unexpected treat of hosting Jeff’s Grandma (affectionately known as Great Grandma Lawrence).
 We watched as she roamed the hall, tears streaming down her face, looking and laughing as memories flooded back.
 She happily shared stories from many of the photos with us.
-It is now such a beautiful memory for all that were lucky enough to be there!
+It is now such a beautiful memory for all who were lucky enough to be there.